XenGi/darling/README.md

 ```

 I recommend [JLCPCB][jlcpcb].
 It's the cheapest way to get the PCBs and they offer decent quality.
+You can directly order it at [PCBWay][pcbway].
+They've got some nice matte black PCBs!
 If you want purple PCBs you can also use [OSHPark][oshpark].
 If you want it faster and you're in Germany/EU I uploaded it to [Aisler][aisler] to.